 Running the bar is great fun and you would always be paired with an “old hand” to show you the ropes.

-If you can commit to a Friday evening around four times a year and would like to get involved please contact Mary on
+If you can commit to a Friday evening around four times a year and would like to get involved please contact Wendy on 777852

 Keep an eye on the Website, Parish Magazine and the e-mailed Newsletters